Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Related sections: Commercial and Corporate Litigation, Litigation, Mediators, Public International Law

-In this section we recognise firms and individuals for their investment funds expertise.
-Firms can provide work relating to the entire life cycle of a fund, from formation to close although fund formation work is especially highly rated.
-A firm can upload separate submission for each of the following areas: Private Equity, Real Estate, Hedge Funds, Open-ended Funds and Closed-ended Listed Funds.
+This section recognises firms and individuals for their investment funds expertise.
+Firms can provide work relating to the entire life cycle of a fund, from formation to close, although fund formation work is especially highly rated.
+A firm can upload separate submissions for each of the following areas: Private Equity, Real Estate, Hedge Funds, Secondaries, Investor Representation, Open-ended Funds and Closed-ended Listed Funds.

-We also have subtables which recognise expertise in Investor-side representation, Credit Funds, Venture Capital Funds and Secondaries.
-Those seeking recognition in these areas should include their work highlights on an Investment Fund: Private Equity submission.
+Chambers also has tables that recognise expertise in Credit Funds and Venture Capital Funds.
+Those seeking recognition in these areas should include their work highlights on their submission for Investment Funds: Private Equity.

-Work relating to private equity or real estate transactions isn’t considered here and should be included on a submission for either of those sections.
-Similarly, regulatory or compliance advice should be submitted to our Financial Services Regulatory section.
+Work relating to private equity buyouts or real estate transactions is not considered here and should be included on a submission for either of those sections.
+Similarly, regulatory or compliance advice should be submitted to Financial Services: Non-contentious Regulatory.

-Related sections: Capital Markets: Equity, Financial Service Regulatory, Private Equity, Real Estate
+Related sections: Capital Markets, Financial Services: Non-contentious Regulatory, Private Equity, Real Estate

 This section ranks firms and lawyers advising on both contentious and non-contentious work related to licensing, including new licence applications, variations to existing licences and any related disputes or reviews.
 We also have a dedicated UK-wide Gaming table for those firms that specialise in this area, which includes licensing matters as well as wider issues related to traditional and online gambling activities.